AmrutaChure/icoe-kafka-backlog/README.md

    - Feature Request
    - Story/Task Request
 4. Fill in the required information
-5. Optinally link to right repository
+5. Optionally link to right repository
 6. Submit the issue

 ## 🔗 Important Resources